callassoftware/docker-snippets/other/pdfEngine-sdk/README.md

 ```bash
 docker build -t callassoftware/pdfengine:v16-1-662 -f Dockerfile-debian .
 ```
-note: the new image uses `/opt/callas/callas_pdfEngineSDK_16-1-662/sample-C/unix` as the default working directory to make it easier to call the sample-C application using a relative `./pdfToolboxSample` path
+note: the new image sets `/opt/callas/callas_pdfEngineSDK_16-1-662/sample-C/unix` as the default working directory to make it easier to call the sample-C application using a relative `./pdfToolboxSample` path

 ---